Body on Me (Nelly song)

 "Body on Me" is a song by American rapper Nelly featuring American singers Akon and Ashanti.
-It was recorded for Ashanti's fourth album The Declaration and Nelly's fifth studio album Brass Knuckles.
+It was recorded for Ashanti's fourth album The Declaration and Nelly's fifth album Brass Knuckles.
 The track is produced by Akon and Giorgio Tuinfort.
 It was released as Ashanti's third single from The Declaration, and Nelly's second single from Brass Knuckles.